9th - 12th Grade

 Tutor: Arlea Swager

-I am really excited to bring some of the richness found in our classics to your students.
+I am excited to bring some of the richness found in our classics to your students.
 I hope to help them to better appreciate the classics that are so often neglected in our modern society.
 We have an abundance of knowledge available to us, if only we open the spine of a good book!

 Required Texts:

-Julius Caesar (Ignatius Critical Edition), by William Shakespeare
+1. Hamlet (Ignatius Critical Edition), by William Shakespeare

-Sir Gawain and the Green Knight Student book (Memoria Press), by David M. Wright
+5. Jane Eyre Student book (Memoria Press), by David M. Wright

 Course Credit: 1 High School Credit